Jacob273/JG.TechLearning.XML/README.md

 # Laboratories @ West Pomeranian University of Technology regarding XML language

-* XML stands for eXtensible Markup Language, it was designed to store and transport data
+* __XML__ stands for eXtensible Markup Language, it was designed to store and transport data
-* XSD can be used to express a set of rules to which an XML document must conform in order to be considered "valid" according to that schema.
+* __XSD__ can be used to express a set of rules to which an XML document must conform in order to be considered "valid" according to that schema
+* __XSLT__ (Extensible Stylesheet Language Transformations) is a language for transforming XML documents into other XML documents